A----/highcharts-export-clientside/README.md

 ## Remarks, Issues, Other stuff

-* Rasterized images have an aspect ratio issue.
-I probably made a boo-boo somewhere.
+* ~~Rasterized images have an aspect ratio issue.
+I probably made a boo-boo somewhere.~~ That's fixed.
-* This probably won't work on Internet Explorer has it uses HTML5 download feature and opens a data-uri as a fallback.
-But IE has limited data-uri support so who knows.
+* This probably won't work on Internet Explorer has it uses HTML5 download feature and opens a data-uri as a fallback. ~~But IE has limited data-uri support so who knows.~~ Nope, but there are some shim/sham/polyfills so that's possible to do.
+* When exporting into PDF, `sourceWidth` and `sourceHeight` are expressed in millimeters.

 ## Credits